Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds

 It suffices to show that these three conditions hold for $M_i$ if and only if they hold for $N_i$.

-The detection of condition (\ref{con2}) follows directly from \autoref{PROP: Detect hyperbolic}.
+The detection of condition \ref{con2} follows directly from \autoref{PROP: Detect hyperbolic}.

-Moving on to condition (\ref{concha}), when $M_i$ is a closed small Seifert fibered space, $N_i$ is also closed, and it follows from \cite[Theorem 8.4]{WZ17} that $N_i$ is also a Seifert fibered space.
-When $\pi_1M_i$ is finite, the residual finiteness of $\pi_1N_i$ (cf. \autoref{PROP: RF}) implies that $\pi_1N_i$ is also finite, and $N_i$ is hence a small Seifert fibered space admitting $\mathbb{S}^3$ geometry.
-When $\pi_1M_i$ is infinite, \cite[Theorem 6.1]{Wil17} implies that either $M_i$ and $N_i$ are homeomorphic, or $M_i$ and $N_i$ both admit $\mathbb{H}^2\times \mathbb{R}$ geometry and share the same base orbifold.
-In either case, $N_i$ is also a closed small Seifert fibered space.
+Moving on to condition \ref{concha}, suppose $M_i$ is a closed Seifert fibered space that admits a Seifert fibration over $S^2$ with at most 3 exceptional fibers, and $M_i$ does not admit $\mathbb{E}^3$ geometry.
+Then $N_i$ is also closed since $f_i$ respects the peripheral structure, and it follows from \cite[Theorem 8.4]{WZ17} that $N_i$ is also a Seifert fibered space admitting the same geometry of $M_i$.
+In particular, $N_i$ does not admit $\mathbb{E}^3$ geometry.
+In addition, $M_i$ and $N_i$ cannot admit $\mathbb{S}^2\times \mathbb{E}^1$ geometry since they are irreducible.
+If $M_i$ admits $\mathbb{S}^3$ geometry, then $N_i$ also admits $\mathbb{S}^3$ geometry, and any such manifold admits a Seifert fibration over $S^2$ with at most 3 exceptional fibers.
+If they admit $Nil$ geometry or $\widetilde{\SL(2,\mathbb{R})}$ geometry, \cite[Theorem 1.2]{Wil17} implies that $M_i$ is homeomorphic with $N_i$, so the condition holds automatically for $N_i$.
+Finally, if $M_i$ and $N_i$ admit $\mathbb{H}^2\times \mathbb{E}^1$ geometry, then they admit unique Seifert fibrations; and by \cite[Theorem 5.2]{Wil17}, $M_i$ and $N_i$ have the same base orbifold though they are not necessarily homeomorphic.
+Hence, $N_i$ also admits a Seifert fibration over $S^2$ with at most 3 exceptional fibers if $M_i$ does.

-For (\ref{c?}), when $M_i$ is a Seifert fibered space with incompressible boundary, $M_i$ is irreducible and \autoref{LEM: Prime} implies that $N_i$ is also irreducible and boundary-incompressible.
-It then follows from \cite[Theorem 5.6]{Xu} that $N_i$ is also Seifert fibered.
+For \ref{c?}, suppose $M_i$ belongs to this list.
+Since $M_i$ and $N_i$ are irreducible with non-empty incompressible toral boundary, it follows from the results of Wilton-Zalesskii \cite{WZ19,WZ17b} that $N_i$ is also Seifert fibered.